Nisviik/DatabasesAdvancedScraper/README.md

 - sudo pip install beautifulsoup4

 The Scraper is only printing the transaction with the highest value of each minute for now, in the upcoming weeks that will change

+Follow the file Documentation of Everything on my repository for the rest of the guide